FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 ### Used

-- Part of the GEDCOM X specification <https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md>
+- Part of the [GEDCOM X specification](https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md) with URI `http://gedcomx.org/Clan`

+- Used by the [FamilySearch API](https://www.familysearch.org/developers/docs/guides/facts) via GEDCOM X.

+## Died Before Eight

+The assertion that a person died before the end of their eighth year of life can be made using the `DEAT` structure with an `AGE` substructure with payload "`< 8y`".

+### Used

-- Used by the FamilySearch API <https://www.familysearch.org/developers/docs/guides/facts>
+- Used by the [FamilySearch API](https://www.familysearch.org/developers/docs/guides/facts) with URI `http://familysearch.org/v1/DiedBeforeEight`

 ## Ethnicity